 Touching and being touched.
 The material of their bodies yield into one another.
 Giving in, being held.
 Skin against skin.
 Fascia against fascia.
 Blood.
 Bone against bone.
 Matter sinking into matter.

-Matter Matters is a three hour long durational performance installation, based on three different improvisational movement scores.
+Matter Matters is a three hour long durational performance installation, based on three different improvisational movement scores, set in a gallery.
 It was a part of the research for my MFA research presentation Always becoming, never arriving and was performed in January 2020 as a part of 13 Festivalen at Konstepidemin in Gothenburg.

 Can the body transform beyond that which we assume as truth and our familiar perception of the form of matter?
 Can the body disappear into the material which it is encountering?